Updated August 15, 2016

-A good place to start is the official city site's portal page of all its activities for kids (available in French only).
+Also see the city site's portal page of all its activities for kids.

 This magnificent garden includes Chinese, Japanese and First Nations gardens, greenhouses, a touch garden with braille labels for the blind, alpine garden, arboretum and more.
-There are gardening areas for young people and day camp activities in summer.
+There are day camp activities for different age groups all summer.
 These activities are in French only and are ongoing, requiring registration – there isn't anything specifically for tourist children passing through.

 In early spring, butterflies are set free to roam around inside the biggest greenhouse.
 In autumn, throughout September and October, the Chinese garden is lit with thousands of lanterns and is a very popular evening visit.
 Winter brings Christmas decor and choral concerts to the greenhouses.

 Four eco-zones: tropical forest, Laurentian forest, polar world and St. Lawrence marine ecosystem.
-Essentially, this is an indoor zoo, recently renovated with new interactive info-terminals.
+Essentially, this is an indoor zoo.

 4777 av.
 Pierre de Coubertin